HOmarMejiaG/Fishes-of-Mexico-and-Central-America/README.md

 The TNT folder includes the Presence-Absence matrices (PAM) used in the Parsimony analysis of endemicity using grid cells, FAO basins and Pfastetter Hydrobasins

- The UPGMA folder includes the Presence-Absence matrices (PAM) used in the phenetic analysis for the definition of emdemism areas using grid cells, FAO basins and Pfastetter Hydrobasins, as well as ANOSIM results, UPGMA dendrograms and indicator species for each analysis
+ The UPGMA folder includes the Presence-Absence matrices (PAM) used in the phenetic analysis for the definition of endemism areas using grid cells, FAO basins and Pfastetter Hydrobasins, as well as ANOSIM results, UPGMA dendrograms and indicator species for each analysis

  THe VNDM compressesd file includes jpg files of each one of the consensus areas obtained with the 30% and 50% threshold using both, one degree and half degree grid cells